Orthopaedic Acupuncture 6 Month Diploma Course

 Lower Extremities Front

-Knee joint Quadriceps tightness/stiffness shortening and strain, patella tendonitis, bursitis, dislocation, instability and arthritis, external ligaments, sprain, meniscus tears, ACT and PCT sprains and rupture; arthritis and instability
+Knee joint Quadriceps tightness/stiffness shortening and strain, patella tendinitis, bursitis, dislocation, instability and arthritis, external ligaments, sprain, meniscus tears, ACT and PCT sprains and rupture; arthritis and instability

 Groin, Adductor strains and ruptures; hernia